-Laurie Segall is a technology correspondent for CNNMoney, the worlds largest business website, covering Innovation and Entrepreneurship.
+Laurie Segall is a technology correspondent for CNNMoney, covering Innovation and Entrepreneurship.
 She also specializes in news from Silicon Valley, emerging technology companies, and venture capital.
 Her work appears across all CNN platforms.
-She is based at the networks New York City bureau.

 Since joining the network in 2010, Segall has reported on stories ranging from drone technology in Israel to the benefits of digital classrooms.
 She has interviewed entrepreneurs like Bill Gates and given her audience a behind the scenes look at tech companies like Twitter and Instagram.
 Segall worked on a series that explored the growing rate of sex trafficking in Silicon Valley, exposing how victims are recruited via social networks.